osmcode/osmium-tool/man/osmium-export.md

     is calculated from the original ID, for ways it is twice the original ID, for relations it is twice the original ID plus one.
     If the input file has negative IDs, this can create IDs such as 'w-12'.
-    In spaten exports the ID is written into the @fid field.
-For *counter* the value will be an integer, for *type_id* it will be a string.

 -x, \--format-option=OPTION(=VALUE)
 :   Set an output format option.
 The options available depend on the output